yfndev/ybudget/README.md

 **7. Auth JWT token security**

-- Convex Auth signs JWT tokens with private keys only our backend can access
+- Convex Auth signs JWT tokens with private keys so that only our backend can access
 - Sessions expire automatically and users need to re-authenticate after some time
 - Tokens are stored using httpOnly cookies with SameSite=Strict